 - Poison ivy and oak treatment

-- Glucose or other type of sugar for treating hypoglycemia and turning you into a sugar monster (the only way to beat the Mongolian salt monster)
+- Glucose or another type of sugar for treating hypoglycemia and turning you into a sugar monster (the only way to beat the Mongolian salt monster)

 - Oral rehydration salts